boylesoftware/x2node-tutorial/src/TUTORIAL.md

 }
 ```

-In the `validationErrors` object, the invalid record fields are identified by [JSON pointers](https://tools.ietf.org/html/rfc6901) and have arrays of validation error messagees associated with them.
+In the `validationErrors` object, the invalid record fields are identified by [JSON pointers](https://tools.ietf.org/html/rfc6901) and have arrays of validation error messages associated with them.

 So, assuming that our new product record has record ID 1, we can read the record: